 Subject combinations should be made with potential ambitions for the future in mind.
 It is important that choices are not made that will weaken or prevent a university application later on.
 It is the responsibility of the pupil to research choices carefully.
-The Careers Department -situated in Cloisters- has links with industry, commerce and higher education, and is therefore in a position to offer up-to-date advice.
-Most pupils will have followed the COA programme and will have had two interviews, exploring a range of options and providing useful guidance.
-For further information please or advice visit department e-mail Mrs Aubury: or ema@oundleschool.org.uk.
-Any prospective external Sixth Form entrant is encouraged to make an appointment with a member of the Careers Department.
+The Careers Department -situated in Cloisters - can offer up-to-date advice.
+Most pupils will have followed the My Future Choice programme and will have had two interviews, exploring a range of options and providing useful guidance.
+For further information or advice please contact Mrs Aubury: ema@oundleschool.org.uk.
+Any prospective external Sixth Form entrant is encouraged to make contact with the Careers Department.